 I grew up in the 1980s in a tiny Michigan town with very few options for a good future.
 Many of my peers were in and out of trouble growing up, myself included.
 Higher education wasn't an option for us.

 On your first day inside you immediately enter this very intense, heightened state of constant alertness.
 When you grow up in the streets, like I did, that's a familiar feeling, but it comes and goes.
 You can leave that situation, but in prison, you can't leave, and the anxiety eats away at you mentally and physically.
 You can't decompress.
-You sit with your back against the wall, and that is not normal.
-My trauma lingers even all these years later.
-I always think somebody has an ulterior motive.
-My family has told me that sometimes their friends don't like coming around because I'm not as trusting as I could be.
-My family having to ask me to be more approachable was eye-opening.
-I AM ANDY POTTER, A retired correctional officer.
-I SPENT 27 YEARS IN THE MICHIGAN DEPARTMENT OF CORRECTIONS.
-I am a father, grandfather, brother, organizer, and community activist.
+You sit with your back against the wall and that is not normal.

+A retired correctional officer.